sharonmiracle/C-FOR-LOOP-PROGRAMS/README.md

       * *
        *
 ```
-36) Program to print the pattern
+36) Program to print the pattern (Pascals Triangle)
 ```
        1
       1 2